cdl-geneseo/geneseo-dictionary/K/Kobe.md

 # Kobe

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Kobe

 Created by  Unknown User (crl12), last modified by  Unknown User (cjk14) on Dec 11, 2020

 (interjection) an exclamation made when throwing something. a reference to the name of NBA player Kobe Bryant.Now deceased, this legend's name carries even more meaning when shooting at the trash can from range.(Kane 2020)&quot;Kobe!&quot; screamed the boy as he aimed his empty chip bag at the garbage can.As of 2019, 79.3% of students surveyed knew this word and 5% of students surveyed believed this word to be of local origin.
 (Luquer, 2019)As of 2020, 76% of students surveyed were familiar with this word.
 Of those surveyed, 91% believe it originated elsewhere.
 (Kane 2020)